-Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Pittsburgh market, the Fifth and Forbes Corridor submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 85 listings have come on the market, so you'll want to check back regularly for new listings.
-About 2% of the office spaces in the Fifth and Forbes Corridor are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 46 listings have come on the market, so you'll want to check back regularly for new listings.
+About 2% of the available space in the Fifth and Forbes Corridor are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,160 sqft.
-Most buildings in this region are around 14 stories.
-Most buildings in this market were built in 1916 and are Class B.
+Even though the median size is 2,670 sqft, there are still 0 leases below 2,000 sqft.
+Most buildings in this market are close to 14 floors.
+Most buildings in this area were built in 1916 and are Class B.

-Wholesale trade is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Fifth and Forbes Corridor residents.
+Wholesale trade is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst Fifth and Forbes Corridor occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.